RAMP-project/RAMP/README.rst

    publication <https://doi.org/10.1016/j.energy.2019.04.097>`__.

 -  ``input_file_2.py``: shows how to model thermal loads, with the example of a “shower” appliance.
-The peculiarity of thermal appiances is that the nominal power can be provided as external input as a “csv” file (in this case, ``shower_P.csv``).
+The peculiarity of thermal appliances is that the nominal power can be provided as external input as a “csv” file (in this case, ``shower_P.csv``).
 For the example “shower” appliance, the varying nominal power accounts for the effect of